How to Choose a Hospital Bed for Home Use

 Fully-Enclosed Safety Bed

-Safety beds, although not hospital beds, do offer features that address special needs and medical conditions and support sleep in a secure space.
+Although not hospital beds, safety beds offer features that address special needs and medical conditions and support sleep in a secure space.
 Enclosed by walls, fabric, or rails, in sizes appropriate for children and adults.
 Safety beds protect from falls, prevent unassisted exits, provide easy caregiver access, and protect from entrapment or entanglement.
 They have features like padding to protect users who have seizures, access ports for medical equipment, and support for those with sensory processing disorders who benefit from a completely enclosed space.
-They come in fixed heights or with manual or powered height adjustability, and mattresses ranging from air to gel to articulating.
-There are portable models that are easy to take along while traveling.
+They come in fixed heights or with manual or powered height adjustability, and mattresses range from air to gel to articulating.
+Some portable models are easy to take along while traveling.

 Pros